 Yes, FEHB coverage is considered creditable coverage under Medicare’s rules.
 FEHB benefits meet Medicare standards for Part B and Part D. So, there isn’t going to be a late enrollment penalty if you decide to join the program later.

 Medicare Supplemental Plans Can Enhance Your Coverage

 If you have an FEHB plan and Medicare, chances are you have pretty good health coverage overall.
 But it’s still not 100 percent coverage if being fully covered interests you, a Medicare Supplemental plan can be an amazing asset for a small monthly premium.

 We have experienced, licensed insurance agents who know Medigap in and out.
 So they can discuss the various plans available to you and share their knowledge of the Medicare industry with you.

 Give them a free call with no obligation today.
-Or if you’d prefer, fill out our convenient online rate form so you can receive the best plans in your area.
+Or if you’d prefer, fill out our convenient online rate form to receive the best plans in your area.